GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

     4.  as part of a merger, acquisition or sale of assets of the developer after obtaining explicit prior consent from the user.
 3. Do not allow humans to read user data, unless:
-    1.  the user’s explicit consent to read specific data for example, helping a user re-access the product or a service after having lost their password) is obtained;
+    1.  the user's explicit consent to read specific data for example, helping a user re-access the product or a service after having lost their password) is obtained;
     2.  the data is aggregated and anonymized and used for internal operations in accordance with applicable privacy and other jurisdictional legal requirements;
-    3.  it’s necessary for security purposes (e.g., investigating abuse); or,
+    3.  it's necessary for security purposes (e.g., investigating abuse); or,
     4.  to comply with applicable laws.

 **All other transfers, uses, or sale of user data is completely prohibited, including:**